BlushyTears/SteamWand/README.md

 # SteamWand

 #### A modular, data-driven C++ engine built on axiomatic composition.
 Everything is an 'atom' that resides in a defined 'World'.
-Entities are whatever you make them.

 ---